 The meeting with the business executives comes as the White House accelerates its push for Biden’s $1.9 trillion relief proposal amid increasing opposition from congressional Republicans.
-House Democrats have unveiled key portions of the legislation and on Tuesday began holding what will be a lengthy series of committee meetings this week to vote on various portions of the package, leading up to final House passage later this month.
+House Democrats released key parts of the legislation on Monday and are expected to approve the bill in a matter of weeks.

 The meeting of the business executives also comes amid an intensifying fight over Democrats’ proposal to hike the minimum wage to $15 per hour.
 McMillon, who is also the chairman of the influential Business Roundtable, said last month that he supports a boost to the minimum wage.
 Dimon has also previously backed a minimum wage hike.

-But the U.S. Chamber of Commerce has urged lawmakers not to use the “current crisis . . . as an opportunity to enact long-sought permanent policy changes, like raising the minimum wage.”
+Still, the U.S. Chamber of Commerce has also urged lawmakers not to use the “current crisis … as an opportunity to enact long-sought permanent policy changes, like raising the minimum wage.”
 The Chamber also called existing $1 trillion annual deficits a “real cause for concern.”

-The business leaders are expected to bring up the minimum wage proposal at the White House, two people familiar with the matter said, speaking on condition of anonymity to discuss the private meeting.
+The business leaders are expected to bring up the minimum wage proposal at the White House, the two people familiar with the matter said.

 This is not the first time Biden has met with officials who have criticized elements of his relief plan.
 Earlier this month, Biden hosted 10 Senate Republicans to discuss the next relief package — although he has appeared to reject their pleas to seek a bipartisan bill.

-JPMorgan Chase has previously called for another round of pandemic relief for poorer families as well as the renewal of support for unemployed Americans, among other measures.
+JP Morgan Chase previously called for another round of pandemic relief for poorer families as well as the renewal of support for unemployed Americans, among other measures.